nervosnetwork/ckb-sdk-java/docs/migration-guide.md

-We roll out a brand new ckb-java-sdk after a refactor work.
+We roll out a brand new ckb-java-sdk after refactor work.
 The new sdk brings plenty of BREAKING CHANGES incompatible with the deprecated sdk `v1.0.*` and earlier releases.

 The breaking changes include